anchal2588/traffic-control/README.md

 # traffic-control
-optimization of green light in traffic control system.
+optimization of green light in traffic control system using neuro-fuzzy algorithm.